grimm-git/panzerduell/README.md

 It is a multiplayer game for two to four players.
 The goal is to survive.
 You will be driving a tank in an arena and have to fight the tanks of your opponents.
-If your tank get hit, you can send in the crew to repair it and continue the fight.
-When your repair kits are use up the battle is over, at least for you.
+If your tank gets hit, you can send in the mechanics to repair it and continue the fight.
+When your repair kits are used-up the battle is over, at least for you.

 This game was inspired by old arcade machines and especially one I once fought battles against my father when I was 10 years old.
 It was in an